(Adds Powell comments from press conference, bylines)

 What happens to stocks in coming weeks and months will depend a lot on whether investors believe the Fed will be successful in reining in inflation without cratering growth.
 A good read on that may require another several months of inflation and other data, says State Street's Marvin Loh.

-"I think that uncertainty out there with regard to higher energy costs, with regard to higher food costs, and a lot of the other undertones within the economy...creates an environment where you're still going to have volatility."
+"I think that uncertainty out there with regard to higher energy costs, with regard to higher food costs, and a lot of the other undertones within the economy ... creates an environment where you're still going to have volatility."

 WILL THIS BRING DOWN THE COST OF MY GAS AND GROCERIES?

 In short, no. That's one of the difficulties the Fed is facing.
-By raising rates it can cool demand in the economy by making borrowing costs more expensive, nudging consumers and businesses to curb spending, but it can't do anything about supply shocks.
+By raising rates, it can cool demand in the economy by making borrowing costs more expensive, nudging consumers and businesses to curb spending.
+But it can't do anything about supply shocks.

-The spike in global food prices is mostly due to the impact of Russia's invasion of Ukraine, two grain exporting powerhouses that accounted for 24% of global wheat exports by trade value, 57% of sunflower seed oil exports and 14% of corn from 2016 to 2020, according to data from UN Comtrade.
+The spike in global food prices is mostly due to the impact of Russia's invasion of Ukraine, two grain-exporting powerhouses that accounted for 24% of global wheat exports by trade value, 57% of sunflower seed oil exports and 14% of corn from 2016 to 2020, according to data from UN Comtrade.

-Ditto oil prices after U.S.-led sanctions that took Russian energy supplies off the global market.
+Likewise, oil prices after U.S.-led sanctions that took Russian energy supplies off the global market.